 Turn an old sheet into a target practice game

-Practice your throwing skills by taking an old sheet or tarp and cutting out holes of different shapes, and outlining each one with colorful duct tape.
+Practice your throwing skills by taking an old sheet or tarp, cutting out holes of different shapes, and outlining each one with colorful duct tape.
 Then, hang the sheet over a clothesline (or a broomstick suspended across two ladders) and take turns tossing bean bags through the holes from varying distances.
 You can either make your own bean bags — We All Sew has some adorable and easy patterns, or if you have water balloons left over you can use those.
 To make the target practice game even cooler, you can run the sprinkler while you play.